petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-custom-sql-queries.md

       :lines: 52
    ```

-1. Create a `SQLQuery` object.
+1. Create an `SQLQuery` object.
 Liferay uses this object to handle SQL queries.
-The `SQLQuery` object is created by the session to avoid issues in a clustered environment.
-Use the `addEntity` method to define the class of the object your query will return.
+The session creates an `SQLQuery` object to avoid issues in a clustered environment.
+Use the `addEntity` method to define the class of the object your query returns.

    ```{literalinclude} using-custom-sql-queries/resources/liferay-p9z0.zip/p9z0-service/src/main/java/com/liferay/p9z0/service/impl/P9ZEntryLocalServiceImpl.java
       :dedent: 2